-Research shows instructor feedback is most beneficial when it comes soon after students submit work, so avoid lengthy delays in providing students with comments about their progress.
+Research shows faculty feedback is most beneficial when it comes soon after students submit work, so avoid lengthy delays in providing students with comments about their progress.
 Feedback can take many forms: written comments, audio or video notes, individual conferences conducted in person or via online meeting tools, and so on.
 In all cases, though, feedback should go beyond simply assigning a grade or automatically displaying pre-written comments or general statements (‘good work’, ‘needs improvement’, etc.).
 Effective feedback communicates to students both what they have accomplished and areas where they may need to improve.
 It also often offers examples and concrete suggestions for actions students can take in the future to make further progress in their learning.